 So when I take all these things into consideration, the cost of a professional sleep consultant is worth it, in my opinion.

-There are several ways to handle bedtime excuses and avoid the extra stress that comes along with putting energetic kids to sleep.
+There are several ways to handle bedtime excuses and avoid the added stress that comes along with putting energetic kids to sleep.

 1. Address all possible issues beforehand

 Make a list of all of your child’s usual bedtime complaints and run through them each night before tucking them in.
 Do they have a cup of water?
 Have they used the toilet?
 Brushed their teeth?
 Got their favorite stuffy or blanket?

 It’s no guarantee that they won’t come up with something else but at least you’ll have the bases covered.

 2. Spend quality time together before bed

 This is something that our family has recently started doing and it’s made a huge improvement in the number of bedtime excuses.
 Since we started putting the toddler to bed a half hour earlier than the older two, it allows time to do more “un-toddler friendly” activities like crafts, puzzles, board games or science experiments.

 We all know how much children love attention, and at bedtime is no exception.
 Spending some time together right before bed can satisfy your child’s need for some extra one-on-one time.

 Kids have wild imaginations and lying alone in bed is the perfect time for a child to come up with all kinds of excuses as to why they can’t sleep.
 A distraction at bedtime is a great way to help them slow down their thoughts and forget that they needed to tell you about something funny that happened that day.
 Some examples of good distractions are books, glow in the dark stars or posters, relaxing music or sound machines, or a projection night light.

 But definitely try to avoid using screen time as a distraction before bed!